 It can be hard to touch the noodles to stuff them when they are hot anyway, so if you did not have a lot of time in the evening to wait for the water to boil, you can cook the noodles on a different day.

 Prepare as usual and put in the fridge until ready to eat

 As long as you have a sealable container you bake cheese manicotti in, you can just put it in the fridge and take out and eat later.

 You can freeze this recipe.
 Just make sure to let thaw in the fridge and then at room temperature for at least 15 minutes before heating up in the oven.

-- no ricotta-you can make manicotti without ricotta by using cream cheese or cottage cheese instead.
-Ricotta can be hard to buy some places, however, it is the easiest manicotti cheese because it balls together.
-This makes it easy to stuff the manicotti shells.
+- No ricotta - you can make this without ricotta by using cream cheese or cottage cheese instead.
+Ricotta can be hard to buy some places, however, it is the easiest because it balls together.
+This makes it easy to stuff the shells.

-- add meat-you can make this cheese manicotti with meat if you would like!
-Easy combination would be manicotti and sausage crumbles.
+- Add meat - you can make this stuffed cheese manicotti with meat if you would like!
+Easy combination would be cheese and sausage crumbles.
 The sausage crumbles would be nicely blended in the ricotta making it easier to stuff.
 Manicotti and chicken would be a close second if the chicken was chopped fine enough.
-Beef manicotti is also an option.
+Ground beef is also an option.
 If wanting to leave meat in larger pieces, you can also sprinkle it on top instead of stuffing it.